stashapp/stash/ui/v2.5/src/docs/en/JSONSpec.md

       "description": "Country of the performer",
       "type": "string"
     },
+    "hair_color": {
+      "description": "Hair color of the performer",
+      "type": "string"
+    },
     "eye_color": {
       "description": "Eye color of the performer",
       "type": "string"
     },
     "height": {
       "description": "Height of the performer in centimeters", "type": "string"
+    },
+    "weight": {
+      "description": "Weight of the performer in kilograms", "type": "string"
     },
     "measurements": {